-How does the Nima work?
+How does the Nima Sensor work?

 Small, sleek, and very portable, I tried out the Nima peanut allergy tester and was pleased to see how easy it is to use when you’re out and bout.
-Just insert a pea-sized morsel of food or bit of liquid, put it into one of Nima’s disposable capsules, and insert into the Nima sensor base.
+Just insert a pea-sized morsel of food or bit of liquid, put it into one of Nima’s disposable capsules, then insert into the Nima sensor base.

 The rechargeable sensors look for the allergen’s proteins in the food sample, and will alert you with either a happy smiling face for “yes, it’s safe” or a peanut or wheat sign for “beware!”

-If you want to get into the nitty gritty, you can read all about the science on the Nima site.
+If you want to get into the nitty gritty, you can read all about the science on the Nima Partners site.

-Is the Nima accurate?
+Is the Nima Tester accurate?

 It discovered the presence of peanut in obvious places like peanut butter crackers and cookies, but also in less obvious dishes like the green beans that had been stir fried in peanut oil.
 Nima also gave us the appropriate go-ahead on lentil chips that were labeled “peanut free.”